• Nothing Found

 Yellow LaGuardia Airport Taxi in the streets of New York with two police vehicles parked behind it.

-Getting a taxi in New York couldn’t be easier, however, please note that NYC taxi fares are calculated using a taximeter, which is based on the time and distance travelled.
-The metered rate does not include extra charges applicable to the journey.
-It is highly recommended to make sure that the taximeter is reset before starting your journey, the on-screen rate message should read: “Rate #01 – Standard City Rate” when travelling within the city itself.
+The New York taxi rates are calculated using a taximeter based on both time and distance elements.
+This means that if there’s lots of traffic, a short journey can end up being very expensive.
+The metered rates are set by the local council and must be adhered to through officially calibrated meters.
+It is highly recommended to make sure that the taximeter is reset before starting your journey, the on-screen rate message should read: “Rate #01 – Standard City Rate” when traveling within the city itself.

 What our customers say about Welcome